 Meeting Federal Guidelines

-As the planning consultant, we guided the process to conform to federal guidelines and stay on schedule.
+As the planning consultant, Snyder & Associates guided the process to conform to federal guidelines and stay on schedule.
 In doing so, we worked with the Iowa DOT and safety stakeholders to ensure the plan was data-driven, coordinated with the other statewide transportation plans, informed by a performance-based approach, and identified strategies consistent with safety priorities and the vision of Zero Fatalities.